How to Create an Online Course | CourseCraft 101

 On your dashboard, go ahead and click the big "Create New Course" button.
 It seems scary, but you'll see it's really easy to get going.

 You'll be prompted to make a title and add a cover photo.
-The cover photo is used in a bunch of different places like the top of lesson pages (see the top of this page?) and your profile (which we talked about in the previous lesson).
+The cover photo is used in a bunch of different places like the checkout process and your profile (which we talked about in the previous lesson).
 Don't worry, you can change the title, the cover photo and really anything else at any time.
 So don't worry if it's not perfect yet.

 Hooray!
 You've just made your first course!
 See how easy that was?